Top 10 most economical family cars 2021

 Mercedes GLE SUV

-Because it’s such a big car, the Mercedes GLE has a very roomy interior, so children of all ages and sizes won’t be left wanting for space.
+Because it’s such a big car, the Mercedes GLE has a very spacious interior, so children of all ages and sizes won’t be left wanting for space.
 Do bear in mind, however, that this plug-in hybrid model is exclusively a five-seat car, as the way the battery is packaged under the boot floor means it can’t come with the extra rear seats that are optional on other Mercedes GLEs.

 Mercedes A 250 e hatchback

 The Mercedes A-Class is already a very appealing choice if you’re after an upmarket family hatchback.
 Its well-appointed interior is one of the most luxurious you’ll find in a car of this size and the comfy ride means the Mercedes is very relaxing to drive.

 If your budget stretches far enough for the plug-in hybrid A250e version, you’ll have a posh family car with up to 44 miles of electric range and impressive on-paper fuel economy of 257mpg.
 According to Mercedes, there’s no fuel economy penalty if you’d prefer the four-door version, as it claims the A-Class saloon is just as frugal as the five-door hatch.

 The Audi A3 Sportback is available with a lot of efficient engines, and the most efficient of them all on paper is the petrol-electric plug-in hybrid option.
 Depending on the spec you go for, the Audi A3 TFSI e is good for 41 miles of electric range and fuel economy of up to 282.5mpg.

 Just like the standard Audi A3, the plug-in hybrid model has a very well-made and well-equipped interior.
 Overall space is pretty good, too, though do bear in mind the boot has shrunk quite a bit due to the way the battery has been packaged under the boot floor.

 Electric Citroen Ami to launch in the UK next year